 "Testersuite gives people structure."

 Many people have an interest in structure.
 Testersuite gives people structure.
-Many times people are not able to create the structure themselves.
-That is a big advantage of Testersuite.
-In addition, Testersuite is low-threshold and that makes it help to get it accepted and implemented.
+Many times people are unable to create the structure themselves.
+Therein lies a great advantage of Testersuite.
+In addition, Testersuite is low-threshold, which makes it helpful in getting it accepted and implemented.

-Holds on to not make the tool too complex.
-More and more people want to include things and you need to keep that in check.
+Maintains not to make the tool too complex.
+More and more people want things added and you have to contain that.
 Testersuite excels because it is manageable.
-If you make it complex, you undermine one of the key success factors.
+If you make it complex then you undermine one of the key success factors.